American frontier: Banditry

 The major type of banditry was conducted by the infamous outlaws of the West, including the James–Younger Gang, Billy the Kid, the Dalton Gang, Black Bart, Sam Bass, Butch Cassidy's Wild Bunch, and hundreds of others who preyed on banks, trains, stagecoaches, and in some cases even armed government transports such as the Wham Paymaster robbery and the Skeleton Canyon robbery.
 Some of the outlaws, such as Jesse James, were products of the violence of the Civil War (James had ridden with Quantrill's Raiders) and others became outlaws during hard times in the cattle industry.
 Many were misfits and drifters who roamed the West avoiding the law.
 In rural areas Joaquin Murieta, Jack Powers, Augustine Chacon and other bandits terrorized the state.
 When outlaw gangs were near, towns would occasionally raise a posse to drive them out or capture them.
 Seeing that the need to combat the bandits was a growing business opportunity, Allan Pinkerton ordered his National Detective Agency, founded in 1850, to open branches in the West, and they got into the business of pursuing and capturing outlaws.
 To take refuge from the law, outlaws would use the advantages of the open range, remote passes, and badlands to hide.
 While some settlements and towns in the frontier also house outlaws and criminals, which were called "outlaw towns".

+Some lesser known outlaws and bandits of the Wild West include certain Black women.
+Eliza Stewart, known as "Big Jack" to her friends was arrested for the attempted murder of her paramour, and again later for assault.
+Stewart did time in a prison in Laramie, Wyoming.
+Caroline Hayes was another Black female outlaw who was notorious for theft and spent time in prisons in Laramie and Cheyenne, Wyoming.